vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 Part II set out three problems.
 The experiment answers the first directly: the property that was trained for and the property that was verified are the same `.vcl` text, compiled two ways, and nothing was translated by hand.
-It does not exercise the other two.
-The input region is an $\epsilon$-cube and the conclusion holds one label fixed, so the same result could in principle have been reached by adversarial training with the right choice of loss.
-What the specification buys becomes visible only when the region is a hyper-rectangle that no ball describes, or the conclusion is a disjunction with no label to hold fixed, as in the ACAS Xu property of Chapter 2.
-Chapter 6 is where both appear in a real system: the Vancomycert dosing controller's input domain is a five-dimensional hyper-rectangle of patient ranges, and its properties bound the dose the network outputs rather than fix a label.
-That chapter specifies and verifies those properties with Vehicle;
-the same specification compiles to a loss by the mechanism of this chapter, and the case study names property-driven training as the next step without carrying it out.
-The machinery is identical throughout: the same `load_specification`, the same blended objective, the same verification command.
-This chapter has shown, in the simplest case where the answer can be checked against Part I's baseline, that the machinery does what it claims.
-The third of Chapter 1's challenges, integrating property-driven training with verification, is in that sense met for robustness; training against a specification like Chapter 6's is the natural next experiment, and the exercises point the way.
+It does not exercise the other two, since its input region is an $\epsilon$-cube and its conclusion holds one label fixed.
+Chapter 6 will show how the richer, real-life specifications described in Problems 2 and 3 arise naturally in the modelling of cyber-physical systems, where input regions are given by physical ranges and conclusions are bounds on what a controller may do rather than labels.
+Vehicle will be indispensable then, and the machinery is the same one this chapter has just shown at work: the same `load_specification`, the same blended objective, the same verification command.

 # Exercises